AUTOEXEC.BAT: Usage

 AUTOEXEC.BAT is read upon startup by all versions of DOS, including MS-DOS version 7.x as used in Windows 95 and Windows 98.
-Windows ME only parses environment variables as part of its attempts to reduce legacy dependencies, but this can be worked around.
+Windows Me only parses environment variables as part of its attempts to reduce legacy dependencies, but this can be worked around.

 The filename was also used by Disk Control Program (DCP), an MS-DOS derivative by the former East-German VEB Robotron.

-In Korean versions of MS-DOS/PC DOS 4.01 and higher (except for PC DOS 7 and 2000), if the current country code is set to 82 (for Korea) and no /P:filename is given and no default AUTOEXEC.BAT is found, COMMAND.COM will look for a file named KAUTOEXE.BAT instead in order to ensure that the DBCS frontend drivers will be loaded even without properly set up CONFIG.SYS and AUTOEXEC.BAT files.
+In Korean editions of MS-DOS/PC DOS version 4.01 and higher (except for PC DOS 7 and 2000), if the current country code is set to 82 (for Korea) and no /P:filename is given and no default AUTOEXEC.BAT is found, COMMAND.COM will look for a file named KAUTOEXE.BAT instead in order to ensure that the DBCS frontend drivers will be loaded even without properly set up CONFIG.SYS and AUTOEXEC.BAT files.

 Under DOS, the file is executed by the primary copy of the command-line processor (typically COMMAND.COM) once the operating system has booted and the CONFIG.SYS file processing has finished.
 While DOS by itself provides no means to pass batch file parameters to COMMAND.COM for AUTOEXEC.BAT processing, the alternative command-line processor 4DOS supports a 4DOS.INI AutoExecParams directive and //AutoExecParams= startup option to define such parameters.
 Under Concurrent DOS, Multiuser DOS and REAL/32, three initial parameters will be passed to either the corresponding STARTxxy.BAT (if it exists) or the generic AUTOEXEC.BAT startup file, %1 holds the virtual console number, %2 the 2-digit terminal number (xx) (with 00 being the main console) and %3 the 1-digit session number (y).

 Windows NT and its descendants Windows XP and Windows Vista parse AUTOEXEC.BAT when a user logs on.
-As with Windows ME, anything other than setting environment variables is ignored.
+As with Windows Me, anything other than setting environment variables is ignored.
 Unlike CONFIG.SYS, the commands in AUTOEXEC.BAT can be entered at the interactive command line interpreter.
 They are just standard commands that the computer operator wants to be executed automatically whenever the computer is started, and can include other batch files.

 AUTOEXEC.BAT is most often used to set environment variables such as keyboard, soundcard, printer, and temporary file locations.
 It is also used to initiate low level system utilities, such as the following: